 Segmenting your audience allows you to apply different cadences to the same email campaign to increase effectiveness.

-Segmenting means breaking your email list into smaller groups based on factors like demographics, behaviors and location.
+Segmenting means breaking your email list into smaller groups based on factors like customer demographics, behaviors and location.

 3. Put content quality and engagement first